doremijazz/Computer_generated_harmonic_sequence_rule_extractor/README.md

 ### Usage Examples
 #### Example 1: Validating the oracle

-To validate a sequence, run the main.py file without providing any argument: ``python main.py``
+To validate the oracle, run the main.py file without providing any argument: ``python main.py``

 #### Example 2: Checking a Specific Sequence